abbreviatedman/react-unit-02-part-1-props/2a-props/exercise/readme.md

 ## Adding Primitive Data

 Let's add some favorite movie titles as primitive data.
-In App.js, inside your function, before the return, paste in the following code:
+In App.jsx, inside your function, before the return, paste in the following code:

 ``` javascript
 const movie1 = "Inception";